ClassSplitter/ClassSplitter/Implementation/readme.md

 the ranking data of participants for refactoring result can be checked in `human-evaluation.xlsx`.

-the raw code for the experiment is in `experienments/` foder.
+the raw code for the experiment is in `experienments/` folder.

-the main experienment results can be checked in `experienments/experienment_result.ipynb`.
+the main experiment results can be checked in `experienments/experienment_result.ipynb`.